 - A private IP address and related information for addressing an instance (for example, a hostname for DNS).
 Each VNIC has a primary private IP, and you can add and remove secondary private IPs.
 The primary private IP address on an instance doesn't change during the instance's lifetime and cannot be removed from the instance.

 - A public IP address and related information.
 You can optionally assign a public IP to your instances or other resources that have a private IP.
 Public IPs can be either ephemeral or reserved.
 For more information, see Public IP Addresses.

 Anoptional virtual router that you can add to your VCN.
 It provides a path for private network traffic between your VCN and on-premises network.
 You can use it with other Networking components and a router in your on-premises network to establish a connection by way of IPSec VPN or Oracle Cloud Infrastructure FastConnect.
 It can also provide a path for private network traffic between your VCN and another VCN in a different region.
 For more information, see Access to Your On-Premises Network, Dynamic Routing Gateways (DRGs), and Remote VCN Peering (Across Regions).

 - internet gateway

-- An optional virtual router that you can add to your VCN.
-It provides a path for network traffic between your VCN and the internet.
+- Another optional virtual router that you can add to your VCN for direct internet access.
 For more information, see Access to the Internet and also Typical Networking Scenarios.

 - service gateway

-- Another optional virtual router that you can add to your VCN.
-It provides a path for private network traffic between your VCN and a public Oracle Cloud Infrastructure service such as Object Storage.
+Anotheroptional virtual router that you can add to your VCN.
+It provides a path for private network traffic between your VCN and a public Oracle service such as Oracle Cloud Infrastructure Object Storage.
 For example, DB Systems in a private subnet in your VCN can back up data to Object Storage without needing public IP addresses or access to the internet.
 For more information, see Access to Object Storage: Service Gateway.

 - local peering gateway (LPG)